 Research Core Center

 The establishment of an NIDCD P30 Research Core Center at the University of Maryland College Park (UM), in 2002 was an important step in the evolution of the commitment of the University of Maryland to research related to the mission of the NIDCD.
-Although the P30 mechanism is in abeyance, it continues to be supported by the university.
-This Core Center has greatly facilitated and enhanced the research opportunities for an outstanding group of UM investigators by providing the infrastructure and expertise needed in this area of dynamically changing research.
-The establishment of a Research Core Center has allowed further development of a range of services, and facilitates the research endeavors of currently funded investigators.
+Although the P30 mechanism is in abeyance, the center continues to be supported by the university.
+The Research Core Center has greatly facilitated and enhanced the research opportunities for an outstanding group of UM investigators by providing the infrastructure and expertise needed in this area of dynamically changing research.
+The establishment of a Research Core Center has allowed further development of a range of services.
+In 2018, the National Institute on Aging awarded more than $8 million to the University of Maryland for study of Neuroplasticity and Auditory Aging.
+The five-year, multidisciplinary research project will combine expertise from the College of Behavioral and Social Sciences; the A. James Clark School of Engineering; the College of Computer, Mathematical, and Natural Sciences; and the Center for Advanced Study of Language.
+The project is led by Principal Investigator Dr. Sandra Gordon-Salant.

 C-CEBH is also the home of an NIDCD-funded NRSA training grant that is now in its 25th year entitled Comparative and Evolutionary Biology of Hearing (CEBH).
 CEBH supports training of both doctoral and postdoctoral fellows.
 Past trainees have gone on to pursue postdoctoral training and academic and industrial positions and continue their studies of the auditory system.
 Doctoral fellows pursue their degrees in the labs of their C-CEBH mentors, with the expectation that all will take the C-CEBH-sponsored course in Hearing as well as a course in evolution.
 Degrees are offered through any of the departments of participating faculty or through the Neuroscience and Cognitive Science (NACS) doctoral program.
 Postdoctoral trainees are expected to sit in on the C-CEBH course in hearing and a course in evolution if they have not already had the equivalent, and to work between laboratories to help enhance the collaborative efforts of the Center.